jpueberbach4/bp.markets.ingest/dukascopy/docs/limitations.md

 ## Limitations

-While the tool is becoming pretty excellent, it is worth nothing that there are (still) some important limitations which makes 100% support for all sources, currently, not possible.
+While the tool is becoming pretty excellent, it is worth noting that there are (still) some important limitations which makes 100% support for all sources, currently, not possible.

 ### Session windows - indices, forex with breaks